 Since 1957, Pathfinder International has maintained an unwavering belief in the right of women and families to have access to contraception and to quality reproductive health care.
 Pathfinder’s founder Clarence Gamble, a pioneer in family planning and maternal health, introduced contraception to more than 60 developing countries, including some where Pathfinder is still engaged today.

 Pathfinder’s work focuses on overcoming barriers and is based on developing long-term relationships, not only with clients, but with entire communities.
-Working in traditional societies, we understand that changes in attitude and behavior must have the support of religious and community leaders, the guardians of local culture.
-We train doctors, nurses, midwives, traditional birth attendants, community-based health workers, and teachers.
-At the same time, we build the capacity of our partner organizations to make them stronger, more effective, and able to thrive independently once our support has ended.
+Working in traditional societies, they understand that changes in attitude and behavior must have the support of religious and community leaders, the guardians of local culture.
+They train doctors, nurses, midwives, traditional birth attendants, community-based health workers, and teachers.
+At the same time, they build the capacity of our partner organizations to make them stronger, more effective, and able to thrive independently once our support has ended.

 Pathfinder International is dedicated to providing high quality reproductive health and family planning services that improve the lives of women and their families throughout the developing world.

-By developing diverse local partnerships, promoting community participation, and strengthening the capabilities of individuals and organizations, we are building the foundation to improve the health of the most vulnerable members of society.
+By developing diverse local partnerships, promoting community participation, and strengthening the capabilities of individuals and organizations, they are building the foundation to improve the health of the most vulnerable members of society.

 AREAS OF INVOLVEMENT